NormalNvim/installer/README.md

 * Click the most recent one.
 * Click the test of your operative system.

 And check if there is any dependency that doesn't exist anymore.
-If you send a PR since you are on it, that would be great.
+If you send us a PR since you are on it, everyone will benefit from it.